LansburyCH/eos-expression-aware-proxy/README.md

  - Ceres (if compiling `fit-model-ceres`)

 ### Installing
 Please refer to [eos](https://github.com/patrikhuber/eos) for detailed instructions.
-For Windows users, It is recommended to use [vcpkg](https://github.com/Microsoft/vcpkg/) for installing dependencies.
+For Windows users, It is recommended to use [vcpkg](https://github.com/Microsoft/vcpkg/) to install dependencies.
 In such case, edit `D:/repo/vcpkg/scripts/buildsystems/vcpkg.cmake` in `CMakeLists.txt` to appropriate path.

 ### Usage
-After installing, go to `CMAKE_INSTALL_PREFIX/bin/`  and run (may need to first copy related .dll to this directory)
+To check whether installation is successful, go to `CMAKE_INSTALL_PREFIX/bin/`  and run (may need to first copy related .dll to this directory)
 ```
 ./fit-model.exe
 ```
 A couple of output files should be generated in `CMAKE_INSTALL_PREFIX/bin/data/` where `image_0010.out.obj` is the face mesh.

+To run on specified image, you need to first obtain facial landmarks (Multi-PIE 68 points style) for the image.
+Then use `-i` to specify path to the image and `-l` the path to the landmark file.
+Please refer to all available options through `-h`.

 To use expression prior as in our paper, save initial expression coefficients to a `.txt` with one coefficient per line.
 When running `fit-model`, specify with extra flags